nickbdyer/rps-ruby-javascript/README.md

 ###Briefing

 Write a Rock Paper Scissors App in Javascript.
-My pair partner was [Nick Dyer](https://github.com/nickbdyer) - an absolute gentleman and a joy to work with.
+My pair partner was [Ben Conway](https://github.com/Benc93) - a great pair partner who pushed me to follow procedure which was very helpful.

 We had already built a similar app in Ruby as part of a previous Weekend Challenge - now it was time to try the same App in a new language - Javascript.